Gold hits 2-month peak as investors cheer dovish cenbank stance - Up News Info

 “Inflation data will have to be markedly above expectation for any sort of jolt back into the fear of higher interest rates, but as long as it comes out in line with or slightly above expectations, I don’t think anybody will panic,” IG Markets analyst Kyle Rodda said.

-Gold benefits from lower interest rates as they reduce the opportunity cost of holding non-yielding bullion.
+Accommodative monetary policy amid the COVID-19 outbreak has benefited gold, as near-zero interest rates cut the opportunity cost of holding non-yielding assets.

-But Jeffrey Halley, a senior market analyst at OANDA, said in a note that gold’s rally could have attracted “the usual rush of trend-following and fast money buyers.”

-“If past performance is a judge, none of that positioning is ‘sticky’ and those fast-money buyers will rush for the exit door and sell as soon as gold starts moving lower, causing another downside spike,” Halley said.